Constructive Decision Theory: Representation Theorems

 \subsection{A Representation Theorem for $\A$}

-By a representation for a preference order on $\A$ we mean the following: \begin{definition}A preference relation on a set $C\subseteq \A_{\A_0,T_0}$ has a \emph{constructive AX-consistent SEU representation} iff there is a finite set of states $S$, a finite set $O$ of outcomes, a set $\U$ of utility functions $u:O\to\R$, a set $\mathcal{P}$ of probability distributions on $S$, a subset $\V\subseteq \U\times\P$, a test interpretation $\pi_S$ consistent with AX, and a choice interpretation $\rho_{SO}$ such that $a\succeq b$ iff
+By a representation for a preference relation on $\A$ we mean the following: \begin{definition}A preference relation on a set $C\subseteq \A_{\A_0,T_0}$ has a \emph{constructive $\T$-consistent SEU representation} iff there is a finite set of states $S$, a finite set $O$ of outcomes, a set $\U$ of utility functions $u:O\to\R$, a set $\mathcal{P}$ of probability distributions on $S$, a subset $\V\subseteq \U\times\P$, a test interpretation $\pi_S$ consistent with $\T$, and a choice interpretation $\rho_{SO}$ such that $a\succeq b$ iff